-\paragraph{E(3)-CNN regressor} To handle both rotational equivariance and reflectional symmetry, we implement $\phi$ as an E(3)-CNN regressor taking a scalar field as input, and returning an output tensor that decomposes into one pseudovector $\hat{e}_x$ and two vectors $\hat{e}_y, \hat{e}_z$, normalized to unit length.
+To handle both rotational equivariance and reflectional symmetry, we implement $\phi$ as an E(3)-CNN regressor that takes a scalar field as input and returns an output tensor that comprises one pseudovector $\hat{e}_x$ and two vectors $\hat{e}_y, \hat{e}_z$, normalized to unit length.
 Appendix~\ref{sec:e3cnn_arch} provides a detailed description of the network architecture.
-During training, we minimize the objective function
+During training, we minimize the objective

-where $(e_x,e_y,e_z)$ is the ground-truth (GT) orthonormal basis, $\theta_k\!=\!\arccos{(\hat{e}_k\cdot e_k)}$ for $k\in \{x,y,z\}$, and $\beta$ is a weight hyperparameter.
-Our loss function is invariant under $G_{\text{symm}}$ (Appendix~\ref{sec:e3cnn_loss}).
+where $(e_x,e_y,e_z)$ is the ground-truth (GT) orthonormal basis, $\theta_k\!=\!\arccos(\hat{e}_k\cdot e_k)$ for $k\in \{x,y,z\}$, and $\beta_x,\beta_y,\beta_z$ are weight hyperparameters.
+Our loss function accounts for the inversion symmetry of the pseudovector output $\hat{e}_x$ (Appendix~\ref{sec:e3cnn_loss}).
 During inference, we obtain an orthonormal output matrix by applying SVD to the predicted basis~\cite{levinson2020}.
 We then choose between $\hat{e}_x$ and $-\hat{e}_x$ in order to guarantee a positive determinant matrix, i.e., a proper rotation.
-This step is related to prior work that heuristically selects the output pose from a set of symmetrically plausible poses~\cite{pitteri2019, hodan2020, zhao2023}.
-Here, the task is straightforward since we are choosing between a right-handed and left-handed rotation.
+This step is similar to prior work that heuristically selects the output pose from a set of symmetrically plausible poses~\cite{pitteri2019, hodan2020, zhao2023}.
+Here, the task involves choosing between right- and left-handed rotations.

-\subsection{Implementation details}
+\subsection{Implementation Details}